rsyslog/liblogging/stdlog/stdlog.rst

 channels can be selected:

 * "syslog:", which is the traditional syslog output to /dev/log
+* "uxsock:<name>", which writes messages to the local unix socket *name*.
+The message is formatted in traditional syslog-format.
 * "journal:", which emits messages via the native systemd journal API
-* "file:<name>", which writes messages in a syslog-like format to the file specified as "name"
+* "file:<name>", which writes messages in a syslog-like format to the file specified as *name*

 If no channel specification is given, the default is "syslog:".
 The default channel can be set via the **LIBLOGGING_STDLOG_DFLT_LOG_CHANNEL**